Bstrutt/Personal-Blog/_posts/2025-01-23-Practical-Git-Guide-for-guys-that-don't-use-it-40-hours-a-week.md

 ## Repositories
 A repository is either a local or a remote copy of a git project.
 You can link and unlink your local repo to remote repos and even host your own remote repo if you really want.

 ### git clone
 When you use git clone all it's doing is copying the remote repository to your local, setting you on the main/master branch, and telling you local git that the remote repo is located at whatever url you used.
 THAT'S IT

 ### git init
 When you do git init it's creating a new repository with no remote copy.
 You can set this remote copy and then interact with it provided you have the correct permissions to do so.

-> [!warning]- Practical Shortcut 1
+> [!WARNING]- Practical Shortcut 1
 > Your first practical shortcut.
 If you want to create a new git project DON'T use git init.
 Create a new project on Github first, clone it, add your files, commit and push to origin.
 If you git init first I have no idea how to make a new repo on Github and match it up with your local repo, you have to set an origin, create an upstream, blah blah blah.
 I remedy this by just never doing it.

 ### git remote add
 If you want to add a remote after running git init or if you want to change the remote you're pointing at you can use git remote add.
 Because of the above practical shortcut you really won't ever have to use this.

 ## Branches
 A branch is a silo of code that (in best practice) contains the changes a developer wants to make for a single feature.
 Many developers also use specific branches for development, staging, and production.

->[!warning]- Practical Shortcut 2
+> **Practical Shortcut 2**
+>
->If you are working on a solo project you probably don't need to make any branches or merge anything.
-HERETIC, SINNER, MADMAN, I hear you saying.
+> If you are working on a solo project you probably don't need to make any branches.
+"HERETIC!
+SINNER!
+MADMAN!"
+I hear you saying.
 To seriously simplify git you can stick to commits, pushes, and pulls and treat them like save, upload, and download.
 Use just the main branch and forget about the rest until you really need it or you want to expand your horizons.

 ### git branch
 git branch can be used in a couple of ways.
 ```git branch list```